History of broadcasting in Canada: Formal establishment of broadcasting service

 Amateur broadcasting stations were issued alphanumeric call signs starting with the number "10", and initially were assigned to transmit on 250 meters (1200 kHz).
 These stations were licensed to individual amateur associations, and were prohibited from carrying advertising.
 Most were expected to be established in communities which didn't have a commercial station.
 Only a small number of Amateur Broadcasting stations would be authorized, and most were eventually converted to commercial operations.
 (Canada's establishment of an amateur broadcasting station classification was in sharp contrast to the United States, where, beginning in early 1922, amateur stations were explicitly prohibited from making broadcasts intended for the general public.)
 As of the fall of 1925, there were 11 Canadian amateur broadcasting stations.

 At first station audiences consisted largely of young men tinkering with crystal sets, which required the use of earphones so only one person at a time could listen.
 In 1925 Edward Rogers invented a radio tube using Alternating Current (AC) electricity that immediately became a worldwide standard for much more powerful and easier-to-use radios.
 He set up the Rogers Majestic company to manufacture receivers and established several broadcasting stations, including experimental station 9RB (later CFRB, Toronto).
 By the late 1920s easy to use radio sets using loudspeakers were widely available, although somewhat expensive, which opened up a much broader audience, attracting the middle class who could afford them, and also restaurants clubs and taverns, who wanted to attract customers.
 Even remote towns and localities could listen.
 Play-by-play sports coverage, especially of ice hockey, absorbed fans more thoroughly than newspaper accounts ever could, and rural areas were especially influenced by sports coverage.

 Radio signals on the AM band travel great distances at night, and Canada soon found it had few open frequencies due to the existence of its much larger American neighbor.
-A major reallocation of U.S. stations on November 11, 1928 informally set aside six frequencies for exclusive Canadian use, but the country complained this was insufficient.
+The United States informally set aside six frequencies for exclusive Canadian use, but the country complained this was insufficient.
+Moreover, in 1926 a station in Chicago, WJAZ, moved to one of the Canada-only frequencies, and successfully challenged the U.S. government's authority to assign transmitting frequencies.
+This led to the U.S. establishing the Federal Radio Commission, with expanded powers.
 In 1941, implementation of the North American Regional Broadcasting Agreement gave Canada some additional exclusive assignments, and the development of the FM band eventually eased the restrictions on the number of available broadcasting slots.